algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 If `x` is negative, then simply shifting doesn't work — regardless of whether shifting is done in zeros or sign bits:

 - If we shift in zeros, we get a non-negative result (the sign bit is zero).
-- If we shift in sign bits, then rounding will happen towards negative infinity instead of zero (`-5 / 2` will be equal to `-3` instead of `-2`).
+- If we shift in sign bits, then rounding will happen towards negative infinity instead of zero (`-5 / 2` will be equal to `-3` instead of `-2`)[^python].

+[^python]: Fun fact: in Python, integer-dividing a negative number for some reason floors the result, so that `-5 // 2 = -3` and equivalent to `-5 >> 1 = -3`.
+I doubt that Guido van Rossum had this optimization in mind when initially designing the language, but, theoretically, a [JIT-compiled](/hpc/complexity/languages/#compiled-languages) Python program with many divisions by two may be faster than an analogous C++ program.

 So, for the general case, we have to insert some crutches to make it work: